DFXswiss/docs/src/en/tnc.md

 - Trading Crypto Assets with special assistance as an individual or legal entity via bank transfer: 5% Flat Fee
 - When using a credit card, an additional 3% credit card fee will apply.

+For transactions with potentially unclear origin of assets, additional clarifications are required and an additional fee of 1% will be charged.

 ### Handling of refunds

 In the event of problems with a transaction, the customer is instructed to contact DFX support via [Support](app.dfx.swiss/support) Refund requests for bank transactions must be submitted via [Support](app.dfx.swiss/support).